Main Menu

 The main problem with shaker misalignment is that the force transducer or impedance head transmits transverse loads that do not align with the sensing axis of the transducer normal to the surface.
 This causes a distortion of the actual measured force that is applied to the structure.
 It is very important to make the best possible measurement and alignment is an important part of this process.

 Another problem will result when the structure is too compliant at the point of shaker attachment.
 As a result, the shaker may not have enough stroke for the actual structure displacement observed during testing.
-While displacement is one effect, consider the shaker coils velocity limitations (5.2 ft/s, around 62 ips for the 2100E11) as well.
+While displacement is one effect, consider the shaker coils velocity limitations as well.
 In these cases the structure wants to deflect (especially at resonant frequencies) and the shaker cannot keep up with the actual displacement/velocity of the structure.
 This causes a force dropout in the input force spectrum, especially at resonant frequencies.
 Many times this will be referred to as impedance mismatch between the shaker and structure.
 In order to remedy this, typically the shaker will need to be moved to another suitable input location where the structure is not as compliant, yet still adequately excites all the modes of interest.

 Damage to the armatures flexure suspension due to either mechanical or electrical overdrive of the shaker may be handled by replacing the damaged flexure elements with new ones.
-The moving armature is suspended in the gap of the magnetic field circuit a set of radial flexures.
+The moving armature is suspended in the gap of the magnetic field circuit by a set of radial flexures.
 Vertical foreshortening flexures provide axial support as well as lateral and rotational restraint of the armature assembly.
 Use a screwdriver to remove the screws that hold the shaker cover and inspect the armature suspension for damaged flexures.
 Watch out for damaged, fatigued or discolored flexures, typically near the mounting points.
 Damaged flexures must be replaced with new ones.
 Check that the armature is properly centered in the gap and moving without interference before replacing the shaker cover and attempting to use the shaker.
 If it appears that repairs are necessary, the shaker should be shipped to our facilities in Cincinnati, Ohio, USA.
 Please contact The Modal Shop for details and to request an RMA (Return Material Authorization) number.

 Most shakers for general use are set up with current amplifiers.
 When using some of the more common shaker excitations techniques used today for modal testing, this does not provide for good frequency response measurements.
 This is especially true for burst random excitation which is very widely used in modal testing with single or multiple shakers.
 When using burst random excitation, the response of the system needs to decay to zero before the end of the sample interval of the FFT analyzer time capture.
 With current amplifiers, the armature of the shaker coil is allowed to freely float after the excitation is terminated.
 For very lightly damped systems, the excitation and response may linger on well beyond the sample interval.